 PGD is ideal for couples that are concerned about hereditary diseases and are known carriers for a particular gene disorder.

 Related Information: In Vitro Fertilization (IVF) Fertility Treatment

-The PGS process is somewhat less complex than PGD because rather than searching for minute, specific gene disorders, PGS tests the embryo for multiple larger chromosomal abnormalities.
+The PGT-A process is somewhat less complex than PGD because rather than searching for minute, specific gene disorders, PGT-A tests the embryo for multiple larger chromosomal abnormalities.

 Typically, human cells have 23 pairs of chromosomes – 46 chromosomes total.
 During fertilization, the embryo typically receives 23 chromosomes from each parent.

 Understanding Genetics in Fertility is kind of like the old game of Telephone

 Women are born with all the eggs they will ever have (at least with today’s technology) and tend to ovulate their best eggs first.